ranaislek/ranaislek/README.md

 </div>

 ## About Me
-- 🌍 From Izmir, Turkey 🇹🇷 🇧🇪 🇪🇸 🇮🇹
+- 🌍 From Izmir, Turkey
+- ✨ Bachelor's Degree in Computer Science and Engineering from Sabancı University, with a minor in Decision and Behavior
 - 💻 Pursuing a BDMA (Big Data Management and Analytics) Erasmus Mundus Joint Master's Program
-- 🎓 Studied at Université libre de Bruxelles (ULB) 🇧🇪 and Universitat Politècnica de Catalunya (UPC) 🇪🇸
+- 🎓 Studied at Université libre de Bruxelles (ULB, Belgium) and Universitat Politècnica de Catalunya (UPC, Spain)
-- 🇮🇹 Currently studying at Università degli studi di Padova in Italy 🇮🇹
+- 📚 Currently studying at Università degli studi di Padova in Italy
 - 📊 Specializing in Statistics and Deep Learning
 - 🏃‍♀️ I love running, dancing, and vlogging -> <a href="https://www.youtube.com/@ranaislek" target="_blank">Click here to check my YouTube Channel!</a>